-12.12The training needs of the County Council's staff involved in investment management are monitored, reviewed and addressed on an on-going basis and are discussed as part of the staff appraisal process.
+12.11The training needs of the County Council's staff involved in investment management are monitored, reviewed and addressed on an on-going basis and are discussed as part of the staff appraisal process.
 In practice most training needs are addressed through attendance at courses and seminars provided by CIPFA, the LGA and others on a regular ongoing basis.

 The CIPFA Code also requires that Members with responsibility for treasury management receive adequate training in treasury management.
 This especially applies to Members responsible for scrutiny (i.e. the Audit Committee).
-An in-house training course for Members (which was also attended by officers) was provided by Capita Asset Services - Treasury Solutions in September 2013.
-Further training will be arranged as required.
+Training for Members and officers will be provided as required.
 The training arrangements for officers will also be available to Members.